Gotham House

 Gotham House is a Grade II* listed early 18th century Georgian merchant's townhouse on Phoenix Lane in the town of Tiverton in Devon, England.
 An ancient estate named "Gotham" also exists in the parish of Cadeleigh, near Tiverton, now represented by Gotham Farm.
 It was one of a number of buildings constructed in Tiverton following the disastrous Tiverton fire of 1731.
-The building was restored in 1966 and currently serves as the base for a firm of solicitors.
-The house and its forecourt walls and entrance gates became listed on 12 February 1952.
+The building was restored in 1966 and most recently served as the headquarters for independent housebuilder, Devonshire Homes.
+The house, its forecourt walls and entrance gates became listed on 12 February 1952.

 History

 Gotham House was built in the early 18th century by clothing merchant and Mayor of Tiverton George Davey (1690–1746).

 It was one of a number of buildings rebuilt in Tiverton following a fire of 1731, making it a rare example of an elaborate Georgian townhouse.
 The house remained in the Davey family for a few generations, passing to George Davey's son Roger after his death, and then to his brother George.
 It then became the property of George's daughter and son-in-law, Captain John and Bridget Hamilton.
-George In the 1880s, Major Poyntz, Chief Constable of Essex, resided at Gotham House.
-Since 1960, the building has served as offices of law firm Ashford's Solicitors.
-The house was restored in 1966 by architects Clement Toy and Raymond Erith.
-It has occasionally been opened to the public since then.
+In the 1880s, Major Poyntz, Chief Constable of Essex, resided at Gotham House.
+The building became the Tiverton office of Ashfords Solicitors in 1960 and was subsequently restored in 1966 by architects Clement Toy and Raymond Erith.
+It has occasionally been open to the public since then but closed as Ashfords' office in 2021.
+In 2023, Gotham House was purchased by Devonshire Homes.
+It was their head office until they went into administration in June 2026.